-- The market fish with braised haricot beans and fried Jerusalem artichokes from Fitzroy’s Marquis of Lorne.
+- The market fish with cucumber and grape tabouli and almond harissa at Fitzroy’s Marquis of Lorne.

 - The crumbed calamari with hand cut chips and garlic mayo from The Tote in Collingwood.

-- The confit duck leg with braised cabbage and speck at The Local Taphouse in St Kilda.
+- The $25 Sunday roast at The Local Taphouse in St Kilda.

-- The pan-fried barramundi with crispy Brussel sprouts, kipfler potatoes, honey, tahini, and dukkah at The Royston Hotel in Richmond.
+- The Philly Cheesesteak with American cheese, grilled onions, jalapenos, mustard, and chips at The Royston Hotel in Richmond.

-- The $5 chicken parma served with Napoli sauce, cheese, baby cos salad and fried at Collingwood’s Foresters Hall.
+- The $10 free-range chicken parma served with Napoli sauce, cheese, baby cos salad and fries at Collingwood’s Foresters Hall.

 - Pan-fried veal schnitzel with sourdough crumbs, Mostarda di Cremona and lemon dressed Italian slaw with Grana Padano at Lamaro’s Hotel in South Melbourne.

-- The Flaming Pie with mash potato, mushy peas and gravy at The Corner Hotel in Richmond.
+- The Flaming Pie with mashed potato, mushy peas and gravy at The Corner Hotel in Richmond.

-- The Italian sausages with mash, peas and brown onion gravy at Town Hall Hotel in North Melbourne.
+- The Brenta Meats pork and chilli sausages with kipfler potato, apple and mint salad at Town Hall Hotel in Fitzroy.

-- The steak sandwich with scotch fillet, bacon, egg, tomato, lettuce, cheese and aioli sauce served with chips and onion rings at The Great Northern in Carlton North.
+- The steak sandwich with 150g scotch fillet, bacon, cheese, lettuce, tomato, chipotle relish, ranch dressing w/ chips at The Great Northern in Carlton North.

 - The plethora of steak options at The Station Hotel in Footscray.
 They all come with hand cut chips, salad, Bearnaise, and pepper sauce.